paladin-t/b8/docs/manual.md

 * It invokes the first "try" invokable argument
 * Invokes the second "catch" routine and passes the error text, if any error occurred within the "try" routine
 * The third "finally" routine is optional; it's always invoked no matter error occurred or not, if it's provided
-* It raises an occurred error to outer, if it's not caught yet by current `TRY`
+* It raises an occurred error to outer, if it's not caught yet by the current `TRY`
 * A `TRY` statement returns the value of the returned result from a "try" routine

 Eg: